What to Wear in Thailand? With Free Printable Checklist

 • Cotton trainer socks.

-• Merino wool hiking socks US / UK– very important for hiking as they are breathable.
+• Merino wool hiking socks US / UK – very important for hiking as they are breathable.

 • Bras.

-• Sports bra if top-heavy.
+• Sports bra.

 • Swimming shorts.